Michael G. Miller

 funding regulations, and how those policies can work in the future.
 Along with my other research on public funding, that book has been discussed in a range of news media, including MSNBC, CSPAN-2, The Washington Post, and Pacific Standard, and has been cited as empirical evidence before both the United States Supreme Court and the United States Senate.

 A second book, Super PAC!
-Money, Elections, and Voters after Citizens United (coauthored with Conor Dowling), will be released by Routledge in early 2014.
+Money, Elections, and Voters after Citizens United (coauthored with Conor Dowling), and published by Routledge, was released in early 2014.
 That book examines the 2010 federal court decisions that effectively created a new campaign finance environment in federal elections.
 It also details the flow of money in federal politics in that year and beyond, and employs a number of public opinion surveys and embedded survey experiments to gauge not only how much people know about existing campaign finance law, but also whether they notice the activity of super PACs and related groups and/or are able to distinguish between their activities and those of candidates.

-spare time is largely devoted to road running, playing as much roots rock as possible, and
+spare time is largely devoted to road running, playing as much roots rock (vocals, guitar, banjo, harmonica, keys, and percussion) as possible--either in bands or as a solo performer--and

 dealing with the constant heartbreak supplied by my beloved Minnesota Vikings.